Some of our clients love the idea of having a passport for every habitable continent. Is this something that resonates with you?

 What is the AU passport?

 The African Union has existed in one form or another since 1963 and has sought greater unity across the continent over the years.
-The new electronic, biometric passport revealed by the AU in July is the leading project of the organization’s Agenda 2063.
+A new electronic, biometric passport was announced by the AU in 2016 and is the leading project of the organization’s Agenda 2063.

-Though it’s availability is currently restricted to heads of state, ministers of foreign affairs and permanent representatives of AU member states, the goal is for the Common African Union passport to be available to all African citizens by 2020.
+Though its availability is currently restricted to heads of state, ministers of foreign affairs, and permanent representatives of AU member states, the goal is for the Common African Union passport to be available to all African citizens in the future.

 In preparation for the increased integration, many African nations have begun to make changes to their visa restrictions.
-Senegal, Seychelles, Mauritius, Ghana and the countries of the East African Community (including Burundi, Kenya, Rwanda, Tanzania, and Uganda) have all relaxed or eliminated their visa restrictions in recent years.
+Senegal, Seychelles, Mauritius, Ghana, and the countries of the East African Community (including Burundi, Kenya, Rwanda, Tanzania, and Uganda) have all improved their visa requirements in recent years.

 Challenges to African unity

 Getting up to speed on that technology will take time and resources that many nations do not have.
-Another factor in the way, he writes, is the anti-migrant sentiment, which is already high parts of the continent.
+Another factor in the way is the anti-migrant sentiment, which is already high in parts of the continent.
 Many visa requirements were implemented as intentional barriers to keep migrants from entering neighboring nations and competing for jobs.

-While other countries have worked to create laws guaranteeing the right to a passport to every individual, it’s clear that Africa isn’t the bellwether of passport freedom.
+While other countries have worked to create laws guaranteeing the right to a passport to every individual, it’s clear that Africa isn’t a leader when it comes to passport freedom.